Biathlon World Championships 2024 – Men's sprint

 The Men's sprint competition at the Biathlon World Championships 2024 was held on 10 February 2024.

 Johannes Thingnes Bø was the defending champion but he did not defend her title, finishing the competition in 2nd place.

-Sturla Holm Lægreid from Norway became the new world champion after winning her third individual gold medal.
+Sturla Holm Lægreid from Norway became the new world champion after winning his third individual gold medal.
 The bronze was won by Vetle Sjåstad Christiansen from Norway.
 For the second time in a row at the world championships in sprint, competitors from Norway took all the podium places.

 Results

 The race was started at 17:05.